tianjianh/CSCI-596-Final-Project-Fall-2021/README.md

 ### Other Linear Algebra Operations

 Time taken for each operation is reported; lower is better.
-Each opreation has been run for 8 times and the average time is reported.
+Each operation has been run for 8 times and the average time is reported.

 | Task       | MKL | Accelerate | OpenBLAS |
 | :---------- | :----------: | :-----: | :-----: |